piracode/piracode/README.md

 - Dancing flamenco: The rhythm and energy of flamenco dance fuel my creativity.
 - Hiking with my dog: Exploring the great outdoors helps me find inspiration in nature.

-I'm an active participant in hackathons, having completed "Hack the Break 2023."
-I'm excited about the learning and innovation opportunities they provide and am looking forward to joining more in the future.

 Certifications:
 - Scrum Developer Certification